MarcDiethelm/xtc/Documentation.md

 **Note:** The generated assets are written to `frontend/public/build` which is ignored by git.
 Every developer on a development team must be able to create the assets on the fly.
 Committing the files would produce tedious merge conflicts after every pull.

-Start grunt with `--dist` option to create minified production assets in `frontend/public/dist` and then commit them.
+Start grunt with `npm run build-dist` to create minified production assets in `frontend/public/dist`.
+Then commit them.
 After that you're go for deployment.

+Note: `npm run xyz` is a wrapper command defined in package.json.

 ### Static Assets